What is an actuary?

 Browse our national database of actuary job openings and apply today

-Upon achieving full actuarial certification (FSA or FCAS), you may become a senior actuary or consulting actuary, where you’ll have a larger role in strategic decision-making and possibly manage a team of actuaries.
+Once you’ve got your full certification (FSA or FCAS), you could become a senior or consulting actuary.
+Your job now includes more of the big-picture stuff—making strategic decisions and maybe leading a team of actuaries.

 Actuary career tips